securitykiwi/securitykiwi.github.io/_docs/training-neural-networks.md

 ### Activation Functions in Brief

 The frequency of the firing of an artificial neuron is determined by an activation function.
 It determines at what threshold the neuron will fire and what the output will look like.
 This section describes the Sigmoid activation function to bring clarity to the operation of an artificial neuron.
-There are a number of activation functions which are suitable in different situations, these are discussed in the [Neural Network Activation Functions](/training-models/neural-network-activation-functions/) page.
+There are a number of activation functions which are suitable in different situations.

 <div style="text-align:center;"><img src="https://securitykiwi.b-cdn.net/images/training-algorithms/sigmoid-activation-function.jpg" alt="A graph showing the sigmoid activation function." style="width:450px;"/></div>